oracle/cloudtestdrive/AppDev/OKE-GitOps/part1.md

 * Choose Kubernetes API Endpoint : **Public Endpoint**
-* Choose Kubernetes Worker Nodes : **Public Workers** (Will need the nodes, to have public access, for Grafana and the dashboard – later, there are other implementations - just for simplicity we use it like this)
+* Choose Kubernetes Worker Nodes : **Public Workers** (Will need the nodes, to have public access, for Grafana and the dashboard – later, there are other implementations - just for simplicity we use it like this, but we can use a load balancer as well)
 * Shape: for our workshop I suggest choosing a small shape like **VM.Standard1.1** or **VM.Standard1.2**, the shape defines the amount of CPU per each worker node.
 * Number of Nodes:  **3** (Leave it with 3 worker nodes)